Ajit1279/GCP_Learning/Docker_K8S/Docker/240815_DockerOnVM.md

     ![image](https://github.com/user-attachments/assets/13dcad83-5f61-4348-a023-7d4e2670045c)

 - **7 Log into Container**
-  - To troubleshoot any issues you can log into container using it's random name ("agitated_haibt" in this case, like SSH into VM): sudo docker exec -it agitated_haibt sh
+  - To troubleshoot any issues you can log into container (like SSH into VM) using it's random name ("agitated_haibt" in this case): sudo docker exec -it agitated_haibt sh

   - You are into container now: